GunioRobot/gitzone/README.txt

 pushed then the push is rejected, thus only correct files are stored on the server.

-gitzone-shell is a wrapper for git-shell that restricts the user to the zones repository and provides some additional commands for dynamic DNS updates & SSH key management.
+gitzone-shell is similar to git-shell but it restricts the user to the zones repository and provides some additional commands for dynamic DNS updates & SSH key management.